Ingrid Bruce was a civil engineer who was the first female chair of the Civilingenjörsförbund (CF) (association of civil engineers).

 Ingrid Bruce was active in FEANI from 1985.
 This was a European organisation for civil engineers.
 She was vice-president of the organisation from 1991-1994 and further was the chair of the Swedish committee within the organisation for a long period.

 Ingrid Bruce maintained her interest in training issues even after her retirement, and as such she offered homework help to school children.

 Ingrid Bruce died in 2012.
-She is buried at the Skogs cemetery in Stockholm.
+She is buried at The Woodland Cemetery in Stockholm.